Step 1: Visually narrow down the gridding methods

 Using Grid Residuals and then summing the absolute value of all of the residuals is a simple way of seeing which gridding methods actually fit the data the best.

 Step 3: Adjust the gridding settings to tweak the best grid to be even better

 Now that we're down to just two options, we can try out some of the advanced options to see if we can get a better result for either of the two.
 Each gridding method has different advanced options.
 It's a trial-and-error process adjusting these to get the desired output, so I will only tell you how to get to these options, and you can try them out for yourself.
 For help with specific advanced options, see the knowledge base article A Basic Understanding of Surfer Gridding Methods - Part 1.

 - Click Home | Grid Data | Grid Data.

-- Choose your data file and click Open.
+- Choose your data file in the Dataset 1 drop-down menu.

 - To check the accuracy of the grid, you can create a contour map using the Home | New Map | Contour Map command to visually check the results, as we did in Step 1, or you can use the Grids | Calculate | Residuals command to calculate the grid residuals, as we did in Step 2.

 In our example, I've tried out various options and nothing looked as good as the defaults.
 As such, per a slightly better residual sum from Step 2, I've decided to use the Kriging grid for my map.